Did you have this situation in the office when you sent a document for approval and waited weeks for approval?

-1) Flexible approval levels: ePROMIS EAS allows organizations to add unlimited approval levels to each process.
+1) Flexible approval levels: Cappiyo ERP allows organizations to add unlimited approval levels to each process.
 An approval loop manager can even delegate certain permissions to his assistant to ease his workload.

 2) Skip Approval: If an Approval Loop Manager is unavailable, its secretary or delegate may skip approving requests to avoid delays.

 3) Manager Approval: Senior Management may cancel approval procedures with this option.
 This extraordinary option to speed up approval processes can be used for very critical requests.